hashicorp/terraform-website/content/source/docs/enterprise/getting-started/policies.html.md

 - The Sentinel policy code
 - An enforcement mode that changes how a policy affects the run lifecycle

 Currently, policies in an organization apply to **all** workspaces.
-You'll want to consider that when writing your policies so they won't fail unrelated workspace runs or configurations.
+You'll want to consider that when writing your policies so they don't cause unintended failures.
 In the future, TFE will provide a way to manage policies so you can apply them per-workspace.

 ## Creating a Policy